theDalton01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello

 The file hello will be in the working directory
+8. Write a script that sets the permission to the file hello as follows:

+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions